CodeJourneymen/scoutpiemaster/shownsell.md

 ### There are 4 selling slots per location  - so we need 8 signups each day - 4 for each location.

-It's possible for 2 cub families to be selling in one location at the same time - and share a slot, but please fill out the day before doubling up.
+It's possible for 2 cub families to be selling in one location at the same time - and share a slot, but please fill out the day before doubling up.<br/>
+If not all slots are filled on a day we'd prefer the last slot to be empty, so the stall doesn't have to be broken down and re-put up in a single day.<br/>
 Slots are 2 hours long.
 - 10am to Noon
 - Noon to 2pm